-The Sheltie dog leads the pack among small breeds for their intelligence and downright fluffiness.
-Of course, we love to meet all types of dogs and having two Shetland Sheepdogs as pets, we may be a little bit biased.
-Nevertheless, today we're going to share what we think makes Shetland Sheepdogs special to us.
+The Sheltie leads the pack among small breeds for their intelligence and downright fluffiness.
+Here we share what we think makes Shetland Sheepdogs special to us.

 We all know that Shetland Sheepdogs come from the Shetland Islands of Scotland.
 But the complete Sheltie history is lesser known and makes for an intriguing story.

 The most likely explanation of the Sheltie's origins is a Scandinavian herding dog, perhaps a Spitz breed similar to the modern Icelandic Sheepdog.
 Their thick double coats made them well equipped to deal with harsh winters and they were excellent working dog candidates for the islands of Scotland.

 Once imported into the Shetland Islands in the 1700s, the Scandinavian Spitz breed was extensively crossed with mainland working collies.
 These included the Border Collie and Rough Collie, along with other breeds like the now extinct Greenland Yakki, the King Charles Spaniel and the Pomeranian... [continue reading The History of The Sheltie Breed]